 Blaine Bateman is President of EAF LLC, a consultancy in strategy, market analysis, technology due diligence, and related areas, and has over 20 years of international experience.
 He graduated in ChE with special honors from the University of Colorado (CU), later receiving a Professional Certificate in Quality Management also from CU, a Certificate in Integrated Strategic Planning from Caltech, a Certificate with Distinction in Game Theory from Stanford (MOOC), and completing a Professional Course in Strategy Development at Washington University in St. Louis.
 Following 10 years in government research and management (Deputy Director, National Measurement Laboratory (US DoC NIST), and Chief of Chemical Engineering Division of NIST), he worked at several startups, then 13 years with Laird Technologies, a global specialty electronics firm.
 Prior to forming EAF, Blaine was VP of Strategic Markets, VP of Strategic Business Dev., and Global VP of Marketing with Laird.
 He has experience in electronics, automotive, wireless, instruments, and cryogenics.
 His skills include strategy, business development, engineering, product development, quality management, operations, and RF technology.
 Over his career, he has received 18 patents in chemical instruments, antennas, and RF design.

-Ian Beavers is an Applications Engineer for the high-speed converters team at Analog Devices Inc. in Greensboro, N.C.
+Ian Beavers is a Product Engineering Manager for the Automation Energy and Sensors team at Analog Devices Inc. in Greensboro, N.C.
 He has worked for the company since 1999.
-He has over 15 years of experience in the semiconductor industry.
+He has over 19 years of experience in the semiconductor industry.
 He earned a Bachelor's degree in electrical engineering from North Carolina State University and an MBA from the University of North Carolina at Greensboro.

 Vincent Biancomano started out as a technical aide at Bell Labs in the late 1960s working on the Bellboy pager and early speech recognition systems.
 With experience in electrical engineering and meteorology, he has served at every editorial level during more than 35 years in the electronics trade journal business for Electronics, Electronic Design, EE Times, Energy Efficiency & Technology, Fiberoptic Product News, and various IEEE magazines, much of the time covering circuit design and power management.
 He's a member of IEEE, the American Meteorological Society, and the National Weather Association.